Death threats forcing professors off campus

 "I get death threats ... they called me a coward.
 They called for my wife to be raped, and my kids to be shot in the head.
 The death threats and the harassments continue, it hasn't stopped.

-"This one guy, he called in [and] all he did was say, 'N*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****,' just kept saying that for about a minute then he hung up.
+"This one guy, he called in (and) all he did was say, 'N*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****, n*****,' just kept saying that for about a minute then he hung up.
 Others call and say, 'I know where you are.'"

 Schools struggle with response